Proximity-Dev/XR-Hackathon---Proximity/README.md

 **Our Magic Solution**

 We are harnessing the unique combined power of virtual reality, hand tracking, voice commands and the Presence Platform to provide an innovative solution that makes rigger training scenarios and machinery finally accessible.
-Thanks to virtual assets, training is risk free while maintaining natural hand and voice interactions as in real life jobs.
+Thanks to virtual assets, training is risk free while maintaining natural hand and voice interactions as in real life jobs and activities.

 **How it Works**